This post may contain affiliate links. Please see my disclosure policy for details.

 As Suomenlinna fortress is an island, the only way you can access it is overseas.
 But don’t worry it’s only around 15 minutes away by boat!

-It’s a residential area to 800 people and has 400 locals working on it so it’s really accessible and boats run from early morning until around 2am in the summer months.
+It’s a residential area with 800 people and has 400 locals working on it so it’s really accessible and boats run from early morning until around 2 am in the summer months.

 These are the ways you can access Suomenlinna fortress;